h-quer/Slaanesh/README.md

 * config - place for the config file (and potentially the encrypted IGDB access information once encrypted is implemented)
 * import - place csv files for import here, must be names gamelist.csv and playthroughs.csv
 * export - receive exported files from here, both database exports (gamelist.csv and playthroughs.csv) as well as the name to IGDB ID matching tool output
+* covers - game covers are saved here, you can manually edit them if necessary
 * database - location of the Slaanesh database, do not touch but if you value your data, make sure it is part of your 3-2-1 backup system, and also make sure to check backup integrety and practise restores regularly

 ### IGDB API token